Massacre of Salsipuedes

-Los Últimos Charrúas ("The Final Charruas"), Monument in Montevideo to four survivors of the massacre that were sent to a human zoo in Paris.

-The Massacre of Salsipuedes (Masacre de Salsipuedes), or the Slaughter of Salsipuedes (Matanza de Salsipuedes), was a genocidal attack carried out on 11 April 1831 by the Uruguayan Army, led by President Fructuoso Rivera, as part of the state's efforts to eradicate the Charrúa from the Uruguayan countryside.
+The Massacre of Salsipuedes (Masacre de Salsipuedes), or the Slaughter of Salsipuedes (Matanza de Salsipuedes), was a genocidal attack carried out on 11 April 1831 by the Uruguayan Army, led by president Fructuoso Rivera, as part of the State's efforts to eradicate the Charrúa indigenous people from the Uruguayan countryside.

 The massacre took place on the riverbanks of the Great Salsipuedes Creek, whose name is a contraction of the Spanish phrase sal si puedes ("get-out-if-you-can").
 According to the official report made by Rivera, 40 were killed and 300 were taken prisoner, with an uncertain number managing to escape; following the massacre, the survivors were forcibly marched to Montevideo and sold into slavery, and 4 were notably sent to a human zoo in Paris.
 While partial descendants of the Charrúa are today believed to number between 160,000 and 300,000 across Uruguay, Brazil and Argentina, the massacre became a major event in the decimation of their communities and began to erase them from Uruguayan public memory; for this reason, it is remembered as the event that exterminated the Charrúa as a people.

 Historical background

 At the time of first contact with Europeans in the 16th century, the Charrúa were the predominant people in the lands between the Paraná and Uruguay rivers, with smaller Chaná and Guaraní populations in the area as well.
 Conflicts with Europeans spurred their migration to the Banda Oriental, which today contains the modern-day territory of Uruguay and southern Brazil.
 The Charrúa predominated particularly in the north of the region, living semi-nomadically in tune with rain, drought, and the availability of prey.
 The Banda Oriental saw relatively late European settlement due to a combination of fierce indigenous resistance and a lack of attractive natural resources; when settlers eventually did arrive by the turn of the 18th century, it was as part of the struggle between the British, Spanish and Portuguese empires for control of the Platine Basin.
 This resulted in the Charrúas' displacement from the part of the Banda Oriental that is now part of the Brazilian states of Rio Grande do Sul and Santa Catarina.

 Following decades of fighting between the Charrúa and the Spanish colonists, a peace treaty was signed on 22 March 1732 where the Charrúa, in exchange for recognising Spanish laws, had their laws and sovereignty recognised by the Spanish in kind.
-The Cisplatine War saw indigenous people play a vital role in securing Uruguay's independence: the Thirty-Three Orientals enjoyed fervent support among the Charrúa, who saw them as bulwarks against the Brazilian Empire that had previously displaced them.
+The Cisplatine War saw indigenous people play a vital role in securing Uruguayan independence: the Thirty-Three Orientals enjoyed fervent support among the Charrúa, who saw them as bulwarks against the Brazilian Empire that had previously displaced them.
 Many indigenous people (including one of the survivors later sent to France) had also previously served under José Gervasio Artigas.